 Perhaps BioWare wants to use Anthem to create new things in its gaming style.
-But novelty is not seen, only BioWare has crushed what has created its brand.
+But novelty is not seen.
+Only BioWare has crushed what has built its brand.

 Knights of the Old Republic, Dragon Age, Baldur’s Gate, or Mass Effect.
-Surely readers will have a lot of beautiful memories with these names.
-These can be considered the games that have built the brand of BioWare, causing the majority of game players in the world to be fascinated by the way that BioWare develops role-playing games.
+Indeed readers will have a lot of beautiful memories with these names.
+These can be considered the games that have built BioWare’s brand, causing most game players to be fascinated by how BioWare develops role-playing games.

-The company tends to build truly memorable characters, putting them in the main player’s group to become the agent that promotes the entire game circuit.
+The company tends to build genuinely memorable characters, putting them in the leading player’s group to become the agent that promotes the entire game circuit.
 The decisions that BioWare makes for players to choose are often based on ethical and social factors.
 It is ingeniously integrated through each scene.

 Hey BioWare, why doesn’t Anthem learn anything from its predecessors?
-With the examples of direct rivals such as Warframe, The Division, Destiny, BioWare should have avoided the basic mistakes in Anthem.
+With the examples of direct rivals such as Warframe, The Division, Destiny, BioWare should have avoided Anthem’s fundamental mistakes.

-However, with the latest game, Anthem , it seems that BioWare has lost all that is considered the most elite.
-What I like most about BioWare – a great story and character series – is completely gone from Anthem.
+However, with Anthem’s latest game, it seems that BioWare has lost all that is considered the most elite.
+I like most about BioWare – a great story and character series – completely gone from Anthem.

 What did BioWare do well?

 In BioWare products, fans can easily recognize that they are entering a strange yet enchanting world.
-The highlight lies in being around gamers with many interesting characters and companions.
-Some may be considered moral principles, others are somewhat romantic and uplifting, there are also people who have helped me shape the right decisions in the game.
+The highlight lies in being around gamers with many exciting characters and companions.
+Some may be considered moral principles.
+Others are somewhat romantic and uplifting.
+Some people have helped me shape the right decisions in the game.
 Besides, the game also has people who take advantage of the main character’s help for personal gain.

-It can be said that BioWare has built a diverse world, the main and secondary characters all leave a strong impression with their individuality and life story.
+It can be said that BioWare has built a diverse world.
+The primary and secondary characters all leave a strong impression with their individuality and life story.

 I can list some of the following characters.
 The first is Mordin Solus in Mass Effect 2.
-He is originally a scientist with extremely fast talk speed, however, through the game’s evolution, the player can see that Mordin always struggles with emotions. guilt in the past.
-And the detail I find most memorable is probably whenever Mordin sings ..
+He is originally a scientist with breakneck talk speed.
+However, through the game’s evolution, the player can see that Mordin always struggles with emotions guilt in the past.
+And the detail I find most memorable is probably whenever Mordin sings.

-And of course, it is indispensable to lead Shepard in the Mass Effect trio, which is a compassionate soldier.
-Or like Hawke in Dragon Age 2 always joking around allowed, making people around angry.
+Of course, it is indispensable to lead Shepard in the Mass Effect trio, a compassionate soldier.
+Or like Hawke in Dragon Age 2, always joking around allowed, making people around angry.

 In other words, the world of BioWare gives gamers a very realistic feeling.
 That’s what fans always remember about BioWare’s products.